mverleg/kotlin_multiplatform_gradle_demo/README.rst

     A platform module can depend on any modules and libraries available on the given platform (including Java libraries in case of Kotlin/JVM and JS libraries for Kotlin/JS).
 Platform modules targeting Kotlin/JVM can also contain code in Java and other JVM languages.

+(Force-pushed on 27 jan 2018, sorry about that)